xtuml/bridgepoint/doc-bridgepoint/notes/9446_merge_attrs_int.md

     ...
 ```

-5.3  TODO - where do we put the enhancement to show the relationship in the combo?
-  The reason for this relationship is that if the class contains more than two
-  attributes with the same name it is impossible in the combine with dialog to determine
-  which one you are formalizing with.
-We may want to handle this as a follow-on issue
-  and solve the original issue first...

 ### 6. Implementation Comments

-None.
+6.1  During the analysis of this issue we noticed that an enhancement is needed to
+  the "Combine With..." dialog.
+Multiple referential attributes with the same name
+  are currently indistinguishable.
+This is captured in [2.2].

 ### 7. Unit Test

 7.1 TODO - Find existing Combine With tests - update for new functionality
+  * The Combine With tests are part of Core 2 Test Suite
+  * CombineSplitReferentialsTestGenerics.java

 ### 8. User Documentation

-TODO - look into the existing docs and see if Combine With is
+TODO - Combine With is not described in the existing documentation.
+I think we
-described anywhere and if it should be modified
+should add some text in the ClassDiagram doc that describes combine and split

 ### 9. Code Changes